genestack/user-tutorials/source/tutorials/Microbiome_analysis/preprocessing-of-raw-reads.rst

 .. _paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4426690/

-Learn more about the application work in "About application" section.
+Learn more about the application work in **About application** section.

 All 8 samples after this filtering are collected in `Filtered trimmed raw reads for Alfano et al (2015)`_ folder.